Morning Meditation to Start Your Day | How to Begin a Morning Practice

 For the first three days, I kept wondering, “Will this really help me sleep?”
 Even when I tried to focus on the sound of the sutra, my mind wandered immediately: tomorrow’s schedule, unanswered messages, what’s left in the fridge.

 Instead of blaming myself—“I can’t even focus”—I gently told myself, “It’s okay, just come back.”
 That shift in mindset slowly lightened my heart.
+Imagining myself sitting in a temple, I simply returned to the sound.
+Just that alone created a sense of “inner space” within me.

 From Day 4: Getting the Hang of It